calekochenour/remote-sensing-textbook/_sources/04-intermediate/chapter21-data-correlation.md

-# Chapter 20: Data Correlation
+# Chapter 21: Data Correlation

+This chapter provides a workflow to explore data correlation between vegetation and terrain in the Gabilan Range, California, United States.
+The full GEE code can be found [here](https://code.earthengine.google.com/745ccb74c9a889f088b97c26ba772d73).

 ## Functions